julianschelb/easy-markdown-to-github-pages/README.md

 ## Setup The Report Template

+Follow this steps to set up your project report:

 1. **Fork the Repository:** Begin by creating a copy of this repository for your own use.
-Click the "Fork" button at the top right corner of this page to do this.
+Click the `Fork` button at the top right corner of this page to do this.

-2. **Configure GitHub Pages:** Navigate to "Settings" -> "Pages" in your newly forked repository.
-Under the "Branch" section, change from "None" to "main" or "master", depending on your default branch, and then click "Save".
+2. **Configure GitHub Pages:** Navigate to `Settings` -> `Pages` in your newly forked repository.
+Under the `Branch` section, change from `None` to `master` and then click `Save`.

 3. **Customize Configuration:** Modify the `_config.yml` file within your repository to personalize your site.
-Update the `title:` to reflect the name of your site and adjust the `description:` to provide a brief summary.
+Update the `title:` to reflect the title of your project and adjust the `description:` to provide a brief summary.

-4. **Content Creation:** Start building your site by modifying the `README.md` (which serves as the home page) and by adding new Markdown files for additional pages.
+4. **Content Creation:** Start writing your report by modifying the `README.md`.
+You can also add new Markdown files for additional pages by modifying the `_config.yml` file.
 Use the standard [GitHub Markdown syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for formatting.
-Refer to `example.md` in the repository for an example. **Important:** Ensure to prepend your new `.md` files with the header `--- layout: default ---`, as shown at the beginning of `example.md`.

-5. **Update Site Navigation:** Incorporate your new Markdown files into the website’s navigation by editing the `_config.yml` file.
-Under `navigation:`, add each new page with `- title:` for the page name and `url:` linked to the corresponding `.md` file.
-Be sure to remove or update the navigation entries related to any example or template content you replace or remove.

-6. **Access Your Site:** Return to "Settings" -> "Pages" in your repository to find the URL to your live site.
+5. **Access Your Site:** Return to `Settings` -> `Pages` in your repository to find the URL to your live site.
 It typically takes a few minutes for GitHub Pages to build and publish your site after updates.
+The URL to access your live site follows this schema: `https://<<username>>.github.io/<<repository_name>>/`

 ## Introduction